customer lifetime value

 Average Gross Margin

-Gross margins tell you what your cost is on average customer and the profit.
+Gross margins tell you what your cost is on average customers and the profit.
 The average gross margin formula is-

 Gross Margin = (Total Revenue – Cost of Sales) ÷ (Total Revenue)